 2. Make family members responsible.

-If you are travelling with kids, then it’s pretty much impossible not to have extra bags.
-But you can make life easier by getting your kids to carry their own little rucksacks and by getting your partner to help you stay focused by counting the number of items you have with you, and re-checking throughout the trip.
+If you’re travelling with kids, then it’s pretty much impossible not to have extra bags.
+But you can make life easier by getting your kids to carry their own little rucksacks and getting your partner to help.

 3. Label and mark everything.